WeblateOrg/weblate/docs/admin/install.rst

 .. literalinclude:: ../../examples/apache-path.conf
     :language: apache

-Additionally you will have to adjust :file:`weblate/settings.py`:
+Additionally, you will have to adjust :file:`weblate/settings.py`:

 .. code-block:: python